Sell smarter, not harder

 Focus on basic search engine optimization (SEO) and create clear, eye-catching product photos.
 Improve shop layout so customers can easily browse and buy.

 If you work with Printify, use ready-made mockups and write detailed product copy to strengthen your listings.
-Keep product descriptions up to date to maintain customer expectations.
+Keep product descriptions up to date so they accurately reflect your products.

 Monitor and refine